History of tea in Japan: Teaware

 Developments in the Japanese tea ceremony during the Sengoku period motivated new trends in Japanese teaware.
 Rikyū's disciple Furuta Oribe served as Hideyoshi's tea master after Rikyū's death.
 Oribe's preference for green and black glazes and irregular shapes led to a new style of pottery called Oribe ware.
 Rikyū also influenced Japanese tastes in ceramics, rejecting the smooth regularity of Chinese-influenced tenmoku ware in favor of uneven rice bowls produced by ethnic Korean potters in Japan.
 This style of tea bowl or chawan was called raku ware after the name of the Korean potter who produced the first pieces for Rikyū's tea ceremonies, and is known for its appropriately wabi look and feel.

 Matcha

-Modern Japanese matcha is made by grinding loose dry tea leaves (rather than the bricks of tea originally introduced from China) into powder.
+Modern Japanese matcha is made by grinding loose dry tea leaves (rather than grinding the bricks of tea originally introduced from Song dynasty) into powder.
 Matcha's sweet flavor and deep green color are created by shading the tea leaves from the sun in the last weeks before plucking, increasing the chlorophyll and decreasing the tannin content of the leaves.
 This technique emerged in the 16th century among Uji tea growers.
-It is also used to produce gyokuro.
+It is also used to produce gyokuro and kabuseicha.